 Hence, the ratios of the rates of VLQ decays into the dark Higgs/photon and into fully SM final states are

 There are two enhancements: (1) the $(v_{EW}/v_d)^2$ enhancement since decays into longitudinal dark photons are enhanced by $v_d^{-2}$ compared to decays into longitudinal SM bosons which are proportional to $v^{-2}_{EW}$.
 (2) If $|\sin\theta_L^t|\lesssim M_t/M_T$ there is a $(M_T/M_t)^2$ enhancement since the right-handed top-VLQ mixing angle is larger than left-handed mixing due to a fermion mass hierarchy as seen in Eqs.~(\ref{eq:thetaRlim}-\ref{eq:Gauge_Top}).
-However, note that for fixed $|\sin\theta_L^t|\gg M_t/M_T$, the fermion mass hierarchy enhancement cancels and only the $(v_{EW}/v_d)^2$ enhancement survives.
+However, note that for fixed $|\sin\theta_L^t|\gg M_t/M_T$, the fermion mass hierarchy enhancement cancels and only the $(v_{EW}/v_d)^2M_t^2/M_T^2\sin^4\theta_L^t$ survives.
+Although, note there is now a suppression from the fermion mass hierarchy and $|\sin\theta_L^t|\gg M_t/M_T$ is disfavored by perturbative unitarity [Eq.~(\ref{eq:sthLtBND})].
 This is because in this limit $|\sin\theta_R^t|\rightarrow 1$ and does not grow with $M_T$.

 Equation~(\ref{eq:enhancement}) shows that even in the absence of a fermionic mass hierarchy ($M_T\sim M_t$), $T$ decays into light dark sector bosons are still strongly enhanced.
 This can be clearly seen in Figure \ref{fig:TBRSorAD}(a,b) where we show contours of the total VLQ branching ratio in $h_2$ and $\gamma_d$.
-Note that $\text{BR}(T\rightarrow t+h_2) + \text{BR}(T\rightarrow t+\gamma_d) \sim 0.99$ for $v_d\lesssim 10$~GeV in the entire $M_T$ range.
+Note that $\text{BR}(T\rightarrow t+h_2) + \text{BR}(T\rightarrow t+\gamma_d) \sim 0.99$ for $v_d\lesssim 30$~GeV in the entire $M_T$ range.
 As $M_T$ increases, branching ratios into the dark photon/Higgs increase due to the fermionic mass hierarchy, as discussed above.
 Fig.~\ref{fig:BrSorAD2} is the same as Fig.~\ref{fig:BrSorAD1} with a different choice of $M_2$.
 The results in both Fig.~\ref{fig:TBRSorAD}(a,b) are very similar, showing the conclusions about the branching ratio dependence on boson and fermion mass hierarchies are robust against model parameters.
-This approach provides a new avenue to search for $T$ and new search strategies are necessary depending on the decays of $\gamma_d,h_2$ as we will discuss in section \ref{sec:collider}.
+The reach of current searches into $th,\,tZ,\,$ and $bW$~\cite{Aaboud:2018pii} are shown in the gray shaded regions.
+We have rescaled the results of Ref.~\cite{Aaboud:2018pii} according to the branching ratios in our model.
+There were no limits below $M_T=800$~GeV, hence the exlusion region is truncated.
+As can be seen, the traditional searches are largely insensitive to our model and our approach provides a new avenue to search for $T$.
+New search strategies are necessary depending on the decays of $\gamma_d,\,h_2$ as we will discuss in section \ref{sec:collider}.